rubenpieters/netrunner-comprehensive-rules/README.md

 ### References

-Reference any identifier of a header, section, rule, or subrule.
+Reference any identifier of a chapter, section, rule, or subrule.

 ```
 {ref:ref_id}